-It is RAM's policy to primarily vote on shareholder proposals following guidance from the As You Vote Template, as implemented by the proxy voting advisor.
-The decision by RAM to retain the services of the proxy voting advisor and the ESG Template is based principally on the view that the services provided, subject to oversight by RAM, generally will result in proxy voting decisions which serve the best sustainable economic interests of the holding and consequently the CIS and its investors.
+It is RAM's policy to primarily vote on shareholder proposals following guidance from As You Saw, the proxy voting advisor.
+The decision by RAM to retain the services of the proxy voting advisor is based principally on the view that the services provided, subject to oversight by RAM, generally will result in proxy voting decisions which serve the best sustainable economic interests of the holding and consequently the CIS and its investors.

-Please refer to the Voting Rights and Engagement Policy and the latest engagement and voting reports published on the website for more information https://ram-ai.com/en/regulatory/
+Please refer to the Voting Rights and Engagement Policy and the latest engagement and voting reports published on the website for more information

-5. ESG DATA SOURCES AND PROCESSING
+6. ESG DATA SOURCES AND PROCESSING